 Today I’m sharing a full body circuit workout that you can do at the gym or at home with a few pieces of equipment.

 Good morning and happy hump day today.
 As usual this week is flying by.
 Today I’ll be at the gym taking a yoga class.
 The last time I went to this class there was a sub.
-I talked to a few regulars after that class and found out that the usual teacher is really into alignment, so I’m really looking forward to taking the class with her this morning.
+I talked to a few regulars after that class and found out that the usual teacher is really into alignment.
+I’m really looking forward to taking the class with her this morning.

 If you’re looking for a different kind of workout (from strength training to cardio to one for beginners), be sure to check out my workouts page.
 All of the workouts that I’ve shared on Get Fit Fiona are organized by category so it’s easy to find exactly what you’re looking for.

 You can do this workout at home if you have a set of two of dumbbells (affiliate link) and something sturdy to step up on like a bench that you’d see at a gym.
+If you end up doing this workout be sure to tag me on Instagram.

 You’ll do one set of the specified reps of each exercise, working your way down the list.
 Once you’ve completed the last exercise, rest as much as you need to recover before starting over from the top.
 Complete the circuit 3 or 4 times through for a full workout.